People with “smiling” depression would be able to mislead even their closest relatives | Health & Wellness

 Nevertheless, perfectionists, who are often less tolerant of failure, may be among those who suffer if they perceive depression as a personal weakness and lack.

 Regarding whether it is more prevalent in men or women, there are no specific data.
-“If we take into account that we live in a society with a heteropatriarchal sign, where the demonstration of emotional world and of one’s own weaknesses is more stigmatized in menlos masculine stereotypes could intervene as a vulnerability factor in the case of ‘smiling depression’ for this population“, details the collaborating professor at the UOC.
+“If we take into account that we live in a society with a heteropatriarchal sign, where the demonstration of emotional world and of one’s own weaknesses is more stigmatized in menlos masculine stereotypes might intervene as a vulnerability factor in the case of ‘smiling depression’ for this population“, details the collaborating professor at the UOC.

 What the group of experts agrees on is that social networks do not help to show real emotions.
 “We live in a society where we constantly have to prove to others that we have a perfect life.
 In my opinion, this is reinforced through social networks”says Marsà Sambola.